AllStarLink/ASL3-Manual/docs/adv-topics/conftmpl.md

 # Asterisk Templates

 Asterisk now has a template configuration option.
 This can make editing Asterisk conf flies less tedious.
-So far, ASL3 is using templated configurations in the "rpt.conf", "simpleusb.conf", and "usbradio.conf" files.
+So far, ASL3 is using templated configurations in the "rpt.conf", "simpleusb.conf","usbradio.conf", and "gps.conf" files.

 ## /etc/asterisk/rpt.conf